Infineon/mtb-example-xmc7000-otw-firmware-upgrade/README.md

 > **Note:** Edge protect bootloader checks the image integrity with SHA256, and image authenticity with EC256 digital signature verification.

-> **Notes:**
+### Design notes
 1. Both the bootloader and DFU applications redirect the log to the serial port (UART).
 Both apps use the same RX/TX pins and the retarget-io driver to communicate with the USB-to-UART bridge provided by KitProg3.
 The bootloader application runs first, initializes the retarget-io driver, prints the messages, deinitialize retarget-io, and then boots the DFU application and enters deep sleep mode.
 Then the DFU application initializes the same retarget-io driver, prints messages, deinitializes retarget-io, and soft-resets the device.
 That is no issue since the log does not print on both the cores at the same time.
 2. Currently, the CM0+ core supports only the PDL flash (API) driver.
 The edge protect bootloader application uses the PDL flash (API) driver.

 ### Code example design